Skip to main content

 • Universal life insurance also provides lifetime coverage but offers more flexibility in terms of premium payments and death benefits.
 The cash value can often be invested, allowing for potential growth, although this can also mean fluctuations.
 Universal life is ideal for people who want flexibility and don’t mind a bit more complexity and risk.

-Pros of permanent life insurance:
+Pros of permanent life insurance Cons of permanent life insurance

-• It lasts a lifetime: Permanent policies provide lifelong protection, which can be reassuring for those wanting coverage indefinitely.
+It lasts a lifetime: Permanent policies provide lifelong protection, which can be reassuring for those wanting coverage indefinitely.
+It’s more expensive: Permanent life insurance generally costs more than term policies.

-• It builds cash value: These policies build cash value that can be accessed during your lifetime, making them part of many people’s investment strategies.
+It builds cash value: These policies build cash value that can be accessed during your lifetime, making them part of many people’s investment strategies.
+It’s more complex: Permanent policies, particularly universal life, come with more variables and can be harder to understand.

-• There could be unanticipated fees: Managing cash value and other features can incur extra fees, which vary by provider.
+It has fixed premiums: Many permanent policies offer stable premiums, especially with whole life insurance.
+There could be unanticipated fees: Managing cash value and other features can incur extra fees, which vary by provider.

-How to chose the right policy type
+How to choose the right policy type

 Life insurance in Canada offers a flexible way to protect your loved ones from the financial challenges they may face after you’re gone.
 From affordable term life coverage to permanent options like whole and universal life insurance, there are coverage options available to suit different needs and stages of life.